asjadnaqvi/The-Stata-Guide/QUIZ/README.md

 ## Problem set 1

-The file **problemset1.dta** contains data with the following variables: ID = country id, X = x-coordinate, Y = y-coordinate, shape_order = the order of the points
+The file **problemset1.dta** contains data with the following variables: _ID = country id, _X = x-coordinate, _Y = y-coordinate, shape_order = the order of the points.
 In order to read it as a shapefile, we need to add a blank row before each group.
 Do the following:

 1. Add an empty row before each group
 2. Assign it the correct _ID
 3. Regenerate the shape_order variable such that the blank row has shape_order = 1 for each _ID, and the remaining rows have their current shape_order incremented by one.

-If your code is working correctly, then the following code should yield the correct map:
+If your code is working correctly, then the following code should show the correct map:

 ```
 twoway (area _Y _X, nodropbase cmissing(no))